ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 the next time.

-Enabling session resumption in web servers and proxies can however easily compromise (Perfect) Forward Secrecy.
-To understand how this can happen and how to avoid it let us take a closer look at PFS, and the current implementation of session resumption features.
+Enabling session resumption in web servers and proxies can however easily compromise forward secrecy.
+To understand how this can happen and how to avoid it let us take a closer look at forward secrecy, and the current implementation of session resumption features.

 ## What is (Perfect) Forward Secrecy?